Germán Burgos: Club

 Born in Mar del Plata, Buenos Aires Province, Burgos started playing professionally with Ferro Carril Oeste.
-In 1994, he signed with Argentine Primera División giants Club Atlético River Plate where he was dubbed Mono (monkey) because of his height and disheveled appearance, going on to win several titles during his spell, notably the 1994 Apertura where his team did not lose one single match.
+In 1994, he signed with Argentine Primera División giants River Plate where he was dubbed Mono (monkey) because of his height and disheveled appearance, going on to win several titles during his spell, notably the 1994 Apertura where his team did not lose one single match.

-Burgos moved abroad in July 1999, joining Spain's RCD Mallorca.
+Burgos moved abroad in July 1999, joining Spain's Mallorca.
 During his two-year spell in the Balearic Islands, he played understudy to compatriot Leo Franco.
-On 27 November 1999, he was suspended for 11 games for punching RCD Espanyol player Manolo Serrano in a match played the previous week, in an action that eluded the referee but was caught on camera.
+On 27 November 1999, he was suspended for eleven games for punching Espanyol player Manolo Serrano in a match played the previous week, in an action that eluded the referee but was caught on camera.

-In the 2001–02 season, Burgos signed with Atlético Madrid, with the capital club in Segunda División.
+In the 2001–02 season, Burgos signed with Atlético Madrid, with the capital club in the Segunda División.
 He had his best year in the country in an eventual return to La Liga after a two-year absence, but appeared less in the following two campaigns, retiring at the end of 2003–04 aged 35.

 Burgos was remembered for his performance in a Madrid derby against Real Madrid in the first season back in the top flight of the Colchoneros, in which he saved Luís Figo's penalty kick with his nose, causing a bloody injury; he played on, and his side eventually scored an equaliser to earn a 2–2 draw.

 International

-Burgos earned 35 caps for Argentina, over seven years.
+Burgos earned 35 caps for Argentina over seven years.
 He was second choice at both the 1998 and 2002 FIFA World Cups, backing up Carlos Roa in the former tournament and Pablo Cavallero four years later.

 Burgos was the starter in the latter half of the qualifying campaign for the 2002 World Cup (unseating Roberto Bonano) and it was generally expected that he would be the first choice in the finals, but manager Marcelo Bielsa ultimately chose Cavallero.